ONSdigital/eq-questionnaire-validator/README.md

 make format
 ```

-Run the following to lint all files in the repository:
+Run the following to lint the js files in the ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:

 ``` shell
 make lint